NVIDIA/spark-rapids/docs/get-started/getting-started.md

   - `tcp`: allows for TCP communication in cases where UCX deems necessary.
 - `UCX_ERROR_SIGNALS=`: Disables UCX signal catching, as it can cause issues with the JVM.
 - `UCX_MAX_RNDV_RAILS=1`: Set this to `1` to disable multi-rail transfers in UCX, where UCX splits data to utilize various channels (e.g. two NICs).
-A value greater than `1` can cause a performance drop, for high-bandwidth transports between GPUs.
+A value greater than `1` can cause a performance drop for high-bandwidth transports between GPUs.
 - `UCX_MEMTYPE_CACHE=n`: Disables a cache in UCX that can cause UCX to fail when running with CUDA buffers.
 - `UCX_RNDV_SCHEME=put_zcopy`: Picks the scheme to be used in the [RNDV](https://community.mellanox.com/s/article/understanding-tag-matching-for-developers)